When Can Babies Sleep With a Blanket?

 No time to DUDU?
 Simply use Happiest Baby’s pediatrician-designed Sleepea, the 5-Second Swaddle.
-Its built-in quiet Velcro panels, breathable design, and an easy two-way zipper makes swaddling super simple and safe.
+Its simple-to-secure secure arm and leg flaps, breathable design, and an easy two-way zipper makes swaddling super simple and safe.

 How to Keep Baby Warm at Night Without Swaddling

 Once your baby can roll over, you need to stop swaddling.
 It’s dangerous for a rolling baby to be swaddled, because they may become stuck in an unsafe sleep position.
 That, however, does not mean your baby is ready for a loose blanket.
 Trade your trusty swaddle blanket for a sleeveless sleep sack (aka a wearable blanket), where your baby’s arms and legs can move freely.
 If your baby weighs 33 pounds or less, your extra-large Sleepea can be used as a wearable blanket—just be sure to undo the shoulder snaps so you little one can sleep arms-free.
 If your baby is snoozing in SNOO, know that they can remain safely swaddled until they graduate to the crib, at about 6 months old.
 Once in the crib, put Baby in a wearable blanket—or an appropriately-sized, arms-free Sleepea—for warmth.

 How to Keep Baby Warm Until They Can Sleep With a Blanket